With the advancement in online automation and technology, ecommerce is skyrocketing.

 Never let your customers leave without viewing a confirmation message with a thank you note.

 Some brands send this as a follow-up email once a customer confirms an order on their website.
 Sure, you can send an order confirmation email containing information about 'items purchased,' 'pricing,' 'estimated time of delivery,' and other details.
-But showing a quick popup at your website immediately after a customer purchases a product can go a long way.
+But showing a quick popup on your website immediately after a customer purchases a product can go a long way.

 Today's ecommerce businesses are all about providing a seamless customer journey.
 By focusing on these simple yet amazingly effective tips, you can motivate your buyers to revisit your website and do repeat business with your brand.